ncats/2022SpringCodingCamp/README.md

 Instructions on how to communicate via GitHub and Slack will be provided in the introductory lectures.

 ## High-level timeline:

-__Camp Prep__: Read over project ideas, click here __Week1 (9 am)__: Introduction, finalize project selection and timeline, get set up on GitHub/Slack __Week 2__: Set up your environment to complete project, finalize timeline, work on your first task __Weeks 3-6__: Keep working on tasks, revise timeline as appropriate __Week 7/8__: Final project presentation prep and presentations
+- __Camp Prep__: Read over project ideas, click here
+- __Week1 (9 am)__: Introduction, finalize project selection and timeline, get set up on GitHub/Slack
+- __Week 2__: Set up your environment to complete project, finalize timeline, work on your first task
+- __Weeks 3-6__: Keep working on tasks, revise timeline as appropriate
+- __Week 7/8__: Final project presentation prep and presentations

+## Some useful links:
+We've started a document to document some useful resources that related to programming.
+Click [here](https://docs.google.com/document/d/1GmnAne6Pk0AkqnJsj9ha9h4zJhxn75hBDpUdwBckDuk/edit#heading=h.ars36iw8ugsw) to access.

 ## Questions/Concerns?
 Please contact Ewy at ewy.mathe@nih.gov